XuqiuyeLi/Remote-Procedure-Call-Project/README.md

 # YOUR INSTRUCTIONS GO HERE

 # TODO: document how to build your server and client code (if applicable)
-# YOUR INSTRUCTIONS GO HERE
+# Build Server Code

+# Build Client Code

 # TODO: document how run your server (on localhost)
-# YOUR INSTRUCTIONS GO HERE
+# How to run the server on localhost